A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

 More states across the US are funding online schools as accredited establishments.
 Virtual public schools are continuing to increase in large numbers.
 The demand for online teachers and online teaching-related jobs is growing exponentially.

-This is the time to consider working as a teacher—or as a person helping teachers—in the convenience of your home.
+It's time to consider working as a teacher—or as a person helping teachers—in the convenience of your home.

 If you just graduated from college, you might want to consider starting your career as an online teacher.
-Or, if you are a former teacher or want to increase your overall earnings, take a moment, and view the multiple part-time and full-time online jobs listed in this article.
+Or, if you are a former teacher or want to increase your overall earnings, take a moment and view the multiple part-time and full-time online jobs listed in this article.
 Companies are open to hiring teachers like you.
 You can take a look and see if one or more of these jobs fits your lifestyle.

 1. Online Teacher